*All Orders 4/19-4/27 Will Ship 4/28*

 -1 cup butter = ¾ cup olive oil

-When choosing which oil to bake with, the two biggest factors you want to take into consideration are flavor and quality.
+When choosing which oil to bake with, the two biggest factors to consider are flavor and quality.

-If you are looking for that fruity flavor, olive oil is the way to go; if you are baking with ingredients such as fruits, nuts, and spices, olive oil is also a great choice because its fruity flavor compliments such ingredients nicely.
+If you are looking for that fruity flavor, olive oil is the way to go.
+If you are baking with fruits, nuts, and spices, olive oil is also a great choice because its fruity flavor complements such ingredients nicely.

 When it comes to olive oil, not all oils are equal.

-Extra virgin olive oil is the highest quality and most flavorful olive oil available.
-It’s also very good for your overall health!
+Extra virgin olive oil is the highest quality and most flavorful.
+It’s also perfect for your overall health!

-Extra virgin olive oil is made by grinding and pressing olives and extracting the oil without the use of any chemicals or heat, resulting in the purest olive oil flavor possible.
+Extra virgin olive oil is made by grinding and pressing olives and extracting the oil without any chemicals or heat, resulting in the purest olive oil flavor possible.

 When choosing which olive oil to bake with, a good rule of thumb is that if you don’t like the flavor on its own (or when dipped in bread or drizzled on salads), then you should not bake with it, as its flavor will come through in the final product.

-Spoiler alert…it’s great!
-Take a look at this recipe and see for yourself if you can use olive oil to bake a cake.
-Here’s some pictures:
+Spoiler alert…it’s excellent!
+Look at this recipe and see if you can use olive oil to bake a cake.
+Here are some pictures:

 When it comes to cooking, I’ve always loved experimenting with new dishes.

-Part of the joy I find in the kitchen is cooking with new ingredients and playing with different flavor and texture combinations.
+Part of my joy in the kitchen is cooking with new ingredients and playing with different flavor and texture combinations.

-When it comes to baking, however, I was always taught to not stray from recipes.
+However, I was always taught to follow recipes when it comes to baking.
 After all, baking is a science.

 So when I decided to experiment with baking with olive oil, I was a little nervous and didn’t know what to expect.